 • If the complaint raises potentially serious matters, advice should be sought from a legal advisor to the company.
 If legal action is taken at this stage any investigation by the establishment under the complaints procedure should cease immediately.

-• If the complainant is not prepared to have the investigation conducted by the company he or she should be advised to contact ELECSA and be given the contact details.
+• If the complainant is not prepared to have the investigation conducted by the company he or she should be advised to contact NICEIC and be given the contact details.

 • Immediately on receipt of the complaint the company will launch an investigation and within 28 days should be in a position to provide a full explanation to the complainant, either in writing or by arranging a meeting with the individuals concerned.